About me

 I’m a registered member of the British Association for Counselling and Psychotherapy (BACP) and I’m guided by their ethical framework.
 I’m also a member of The Relational School.

 I have over ten years’ experience in research, advocacy, and social justice in the UK and Australia.
-As a migrant myself, I have a long-standing interest in migration and belonging.
+As a migrant myself, I have a long-standing interest in migration, displacement, and belonging.
 I’m interested in both the meaning of individual experience, and the broader social, economic and political factors that shape our lives.

-I have a PhD in climate change and international law, and I worked from 2012-2019 with people in immigration detention.
+I have a PhD in climate change and international law, and I worked for 8 years alongside people in immigration detention in the UK.
 This means I’ve got to know people from all walks of life who are struggling with a range of issues, including anxiety, trauma, displacement, discrimination, loss, bereavement, hearing voices, self-harm, despair, perfectionism, and more.